lanne08/pride-flag/README.md

 Additional To Do item's include:

--Polishing the newly added homepage
+-Polishing the newly added homepage<br>
 -Creating a new page focused on the individual letters and meanings of the LGBTQIA+ acronym

 ![Webpage Screenshot](https://user-images.githubusercontent.com/78116772/127544591-e13a2e25-f52b-490c-bb85-b302f2f61d46.png)